 Sort by Type Select this option if you want CPRS graphing to sort items in its Item list by type.

-Stay on Top Select this option if you want the detached graphing window to stay on top.
+Select this option if you want the detached graphing window to stay on top.
+Stay on Top values display by default.

 This option is also available on the right-click menu.